governance-foundation/governance.foundation/docusaurus/docs/gxp/overview-diagram.md

 </iframe>
 ```

-That is useful historical context, but the current repo pages are now using local repo-hosted assets instead.
+That is useful historical context, but the current repo pages use local repo-hosted assets and the local renderer instead.

-## Legacy operational notes from the original README

-The original file also recorded that:

-- diagrams were uploaded after commit through a pipeline
-- a service account owned the public diagrams folder
-- file IDs could be looked up from a generated listing file
-- helper container commands were used for list, delete, sync, share, and status operations

-Those notes are still useful if that legacy publishing path still exists somewhere in infrastructure, but they should be treated as operational history unless actively confirmed as current.

 ## Practical rule

 If you are adding a diagram anywhere in docs:

 - keep the `.drawio` source in the repo
+- put it under `docusaurus/static/assets/gxp/diagrams/`
+- embed it through `/diagram-viewer.html`
-- embed it from the local assets path
+- use the local `/assets/...` path in the `file` parameter
 - include a fallback link
-- add enough explanation that the page still makes sense without opening the diagram editor
+- include enough explanation that the page is still useful without opening the diagram source

 ## Related reading